Bistros, trattorias, taverns and neighbourhood rooms: the mid-tier places where Berlin actually eats.

 Tip: Closed Monday lunch.
 The original 1902 dining room is the seating to book; phone two weeks out.

-Cocolo Ramen on Berlin's Gipsstrasse has cooked the city's reference tonkotsu ramen since 2008; the broth simmers 18 hours, the noodles are pulled fresh on the bar.
+Cocolo Ramen on Berlin's Gipsstrasse has cooked the city's reference tonkotsu ramen since 2008; the broth simmers 18 hours, the noodles are pulled fresh.

 Signature: Tonkotsu ramen, Karaage chicken